spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ### Containerd Configuration File

-The first configuration is related to `containerD`, and more precisely the one running inside the KinD container(s):
+The first configuration is related to `containerd`, and more precisely, the one running inside the KinD container(s):

 - Create a file in your `$HOME` directory called `config.toml`
   - You can create it inside a directory, however it still should be located in your `$HOME` directory